josephjaspers/blackcat_tensors/docs/allocators.md

 # Allocators

 BlackCat Tensor's common-types (Vector, Matrix, Cube) are created using two template arguments.
 The first argument, is the scalar-type while the second is the allocator.
-This was designed to mimic `stl` library.
+This was designed to mimic the `stl` library.

 #### Overview

 *Basic_Allocator*:

-	The standard allocator and default argument.
+	The default allocator.
-	The Basic Allocator is comparable to the std::allocator.
+	The Basic_Allocator is comparable to the std::allocator.
 	It has no special properties.

 *Cuda_Allocator*: